liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 -   Increase the interval to flush commits to disk.

 -   Minimize transaction logging.

-| **Note:** These tuning worked well for us on specific versions of each
+| **Note:** These options worked well for us on specific versions of each
 | database.
-Please consult your database vendor's documentation for further
+Please consult your database vendor's documentation for
 | information on how to optimize executing updates on your specific database
 | version.